 So, Are Budget Airlines Actually Cheaper?

 Looking now, one can see a flight from Sydney to Honolulu is $412 with Jetstar, plus $39 luggage (unless you pack light like us and use free carry-on only – learn how to do that here).
-That's a grand total of $451, compared to the next cheapest flight with of $572 – a savings of $121 per person!
+That's a grand total of $451, compared to the next cheapest flight with of $572 – a savings of $121 per person each!

 For a comprehensive list of budget airlines, check our ultimate flight guide article here.
 Want to find crazy cheap, even free flights?
 Learn how with credit card & travel points here, and with the best travel cards for 2020 here.